PierreSenellart/provsql/doc/source/user/probabilities.rst

      - Best when (query / provenance circuit)
    * - ``independent``
      - exact
-     - Read-once lineage: self-join-free / hierarchical conjunctive queries, where each input tuple is used at most once.
+     - Read-once lineage (self-join-free / hierarchical CQs, each input tuple used at most once) and certified d-D circuits (from the safe-query, reachability and joint-width compilers).
 Linear time.
    * - ``inversion-free``
      - exact
      - Safe (inversion-free) UCQs the planner certifies -- linear-time via a